 Chris joined from the Youth Sport Trust, an organisation with a lot of experience in helping schools make lunchtimes healthier and happier, as part of a wider push for more activity integrated into the whole school day.
 He didn't shy away from discussing the challenging reality of lost hours of lunchtimes in schools over recent decades, and the damage that this does.
-But his presentation was also full of hope and ideas, from the underpinning philosophies schools can consider, to the very practical strategies to accompany them.
+But his presentation was also full of hope and ideas, from the underpinning philosophies to some practical strategies.

 A key idea was the transformative approach of giving power and responsibility to the children themselves.
 Contemporary life has seen many adults adopt a risk-first way of controlling the time, spaces and activities given to children, so Chris shared powerful stories of how children can respond very positively to opportunities to lead their own play.

-He talked about the work done at Oasis Blakenhale Junior School and how the whole culture (and outcomes) of the school have been transformed through the steps they've taken to build an active and positive approach to learning and school life.
+He talked about the work done at Oasis Blakenhale Junior School and how the whole culture (and outcomes) of the school have been improved through the steps they've taken to build an active and positive approach to learning and school life.
 Pupil agency has been key: from asking pupils what is important to them, through to pupils leading clubs and the development of Play Leaders to support in KS1.